 The purpose of the assessment is to determine the potential for site contamination and level of exposure risk associated with the project.
 Based on that information, the project sponsor may be required to conduct soil and/or groundwater sampling and analysis.
-Where such analysis reveals the presence of hazardous substances in excess of state or federal standards, the project sponsor would be required to submit a site mitigation plan to the health department or other appropriate state or federal agency(ies), and to remediate any site contamination in accordance with an approved site mitigation plan prior to the issuance of any building permit.
+Where such analysis reveals the presence of hazardous substances in excess of state or federal standards, the project sponsor would be required to submit a site mitigation plan (SMP) to the health department or other appropriate state or federal agency(ies), and to remediate any site contamination in accordance with an approved SMP prior to the issuance of any building permit.

-In accordance with the Maher Ordinance, the project sponsor enrolled in the Maher program and submitted a phase I environmental site assessment for the project site.
+In accordance with the Maher Ordinance, the project sponsor enrolled in the Maher program and submitted a phase I environmental site assessment for the project site.156

-The phase I environmental site assessment states that while multiple underground storage tanks are known to be present or have been present historically within 0.25 mile of the project site, none of these facilities were located on site.
-173 The historic underground storage tank sites are located generally along the southern or southeastern sides of the project site; as noted above, shallow groundwater generally is inferred to flow away from the project site in these areas.
-For this reason, the likelihood of release of hazardous materials/waste or petroleum that may be present in soil or groundwater is low.
-Since adoption of the PEIR, no land uses presenting obvious indications of the use, storage, or generation of hazardous materials/wastes or petroleum products have occurred at the site.
+The phase I environmental site assessment states that while multiple underground storage tanks are known to be present or have been present historically within 0.25 mile of the project site, none of these facilities were located on site.157 The historic underground storage tank sites are located generally along the southern or southeastern sides of the project site; as noted above, shallow groundwater generally is